The following information is only as accurate as the last update! However, it is a starting point.

 INFORMATION YOU SHOULD HAVE FOR YOUR DOCTOR’S VISIT:

-Before you head to your GP to discuss tick borne diseases, you should be armed with some general information.
-First of all, you should have either printed off a symptom list from either CanLyme or the Murakami Centre for Lyme and checked off all symptoms that apply or completed Dr. Horowitz’s questionnaire.
+Before you head to your GP to discuss tick borne diseases, you should be armed with some general information as the knowledge of many Doctors on ALL stages of Lyme and Tick Borne Diseases is still sorely lacking.
+First of all, you should have either printed off a symptom list from CanLyme or the Murakami Centre for Lyme and checked off all symptoms that apply, or completed Dr. Horowitz’s questionnaire.

 You should also either have a copy of, or at least be knowledgeable about, the CDC website page regarding untreated Lyme symptoms as many Doctors still believe that Lyme is nothing more than a rash and flu-like symptoms – https://www.cdc.gov/lyme/signs_symptoms/index.html.
 They would be wrong!

 If in Nova Scotia, you should have a copy of the Nova Scotia Statement for Managing Lyme disease document – http://novascotia.ca/dhw/cdpc/documents/statement_for_managing_LD.pdf.
-The Statement for Managing LD also includes some general treatment guidelines and, although I don’t agree with everything it says, it should get your Doctor started in the right direction.
-Along with this Statement, which follows IDSA guidelines, you should also have this note on the IDSA website – http://www.idsociety.org/Guidelines_Patient_Care/.
+The Statement for Managing LD also includes some general treatment guidelines and, although I don’t agree with everything it says as it still follows the outdated IDSA guidelines, it should get your Doctor started in the right direction.
+Along with this Statement, you should also have this note on the IDSA website – http://www.idsociety.org/Guidelines_Patient_Care/.
+They are guidelines only!

 Also helpful, if in Nova Scotia, is a copy of the Department of Health & Wellness, Communicable Disease Prevention and Control document that includes a Nova Scotia risk map that shows all of Nova Scotia at risk – https://novascotia.ca/dhw/CDPC/lyme.asp.
 There is also a Nova Scotia Tick Borne Diseases Response Plan which mentions possible co-infections – https://novascotia.ca/dhw/CDPC/documents/Tick-Borne-Disease-Response-Plan.pdf, but doesn’t include all that have been found in the province.

-You should print off a copy of “Evidence assessments and guideline recommendations in Lyme disease: the clinical management of known tick bites, erythema migrans rashes and persistent disease” – http://informahealthcare.com/doi/full/10.1586/14787210.2014.940900.
-This is the standard of care guidelines for treating Lyme and other tick-borne illnesses released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.
-These guidelines can be found on the National Guideline Clearinghouse where, interestingly enough, they are the only Lyme guidelines at the moment (July, 2017) as the IDSA guidelines have been removed due to the fact that they no longer meet the criteria to be included on the NGA website.
+You should print off a copy, or at least have knowledge, of “Evidence assessments and guideline recommendations in Lyme disease: the clinical management of known tick bites, erythema migrans rashes and persistent disease” – http://informahealthcare.com/doi/full/10.1586/14787210.2014.940900.
+This is a more up-to-date standard of care guideline for treating Lyme and other tick-borne illnesses which was released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.
+These guidelines can now be found on the federal government website – https://www.canada.ca/en/public-health/services/diseases/lyme-disease/health-professionals-lyme-disease.html under “For More Information” at the bottom of the page.

 It is also important to know that although it has not been determined that dog(wood) ticks can carry Lyme disease, they have been found to be carrying other things in Nova Scotia.
-There is a research group at Dalhousie University that has found Rocky Mountain Spotted Fever, Bartonella, etc.
+There is a research group at Dalhousie University that has found Rickettsia, Bartonella, Tularemia, etc.

 You might want to also print off, or at least review before your appointment, the recently released Federal Framework on Lyme Disease – https://www.canada.ca/content/dam/phac-aspc/documents/services/publications/diseases-conditions/lyme-disease-canada-federal-framework/lyme-disease-canada-federal-framework-eng.pdf .